Rate of return: Internal rate of return

 When the internal rate of return is greater than the cost of capital, (which is also referred to as the required rate of return), the investment adds value, i.e. the net present value of cash flows, discounted at the cost of capital, is greater than zero.
 Otherwise, the investment does not add value.

 Note that there is not always an internal rate of return for a particular set of cash flows (i.e. the existence of a real solution to the equation $\mbox{NPV} = 0$ depends on the pattern of cash flows).
 There may also be more than one real solution to the equation, requiring some interpretation to determine the most appropriate one.

 Money-weighted return over multiple sub-periods

-Note that the money-weighted return over multiple sub-periods is generally not equal to the result of combining together the money-weighted returns within the sub-periods using the method described above, unlike time-weighted returns.
+Note that the money-weighted return over multiple sub-periods is generally not equal to the result of combining the money-weighted returns within the sub-periods using the method described above, unlike time-weighted returns.